-- Project Office, Depot and temporary accommodation (approx. 50 beds), located in Greenvale. - Temporary accommodation (approx. 40 beds) near Kidston for construction of the substation. - Temporary accommodation (approx. 40 beds) near Mount Fox for construction of the substation. - Temporary accommodation (approx. 120 beds) between Greenvale and Mount Fox for construction of the transmission line. - Temporary accommodation (approx. 120 beds) between Greenvale and Kidston for construction of the transmission line.
+- Project Office, Depot and temporary accommodation (approx. 50 beds), located in Greenvale. - Temporary accommodation (approx. 40 beds) near Mount Fox for construction of the switching station. - Temporary accommodation (approx. 120 beds) between Greenvale and Mount Fox for construction of the transmission line. - Temporary accommodation (approx. 120 beds) between Greenvale and Kidston for construction of the transmission line.

 The location and scale of these facilities will be defined during detailed design, and will be subject to assessment and approval by the relevant local council.
-Approvals for these facilities will not form part of the ID process.
+Approvals for these facilities will not form part of the MID process.